CodeYourFuture/curriculum/org-cyf-itp/content/reviews/_index.md

 +++
 title="ITP PRs needing review" layout="needs-review"
-description="Modules in red have lots of PRs, or old PRs needing review." weight=2 emoji="🧑🏾‍🤝‍🧑🏾"
+weight=2
+emoji="🧑🏾‍🤝‍🧑🏾"
 +++

+### Modules in red have lots of PRs, or any old PRs needing review.